Second Thoughts: Hammersmith (eight)

 “Ah.”
 Here was a snag about which Hogben could gauge nothing.
 He persevered.
 “I wonder, Hugh, if I could ask…a kind of personal favor.”

-He’d tried getting a whiff of the place, then—going into town at Mack’s invitation, chatting guardedly about the shares.
-Willing, though, to drum up an audience, with a little publicity.
+He’d tried getting a whiff of the place, then, going into town at Mack’s invitation, chatting guardedly about the shares.
+Willing, though, to drum up an audience, generate a little publicity.
 Once upon a time, you’d have been safe enough.
 You figured business hours being over for the day, nobody was rushing off to send a telegram, just to learn if your company was listed.
-There’d been no ringing up for information.
+There’d been, in those days, no ringing up for Information.

 He had the morning Signal on Mrs. Bard’s dining room table, in front of him.
 He had the house to himself, excepting Mrs. Frieslander.
 She was in the front parlor with her mending basket, and Hogben had been dodging her company.

-“Now, that’s not good news, that about the Spanish ships.
-That governor, what he is, knows best.”
+“Now, that’s not good news, those Spanish ships.
+That governor…what they have in that place…knows best.”